Nexzie/js-basics/readme.md

 what runs javascript outside the browser?
 NODE.

-5 things JavaScript can do:
+five things JavaScript can do:
 Web applications
 mobile applications
 Games Artificial Intelligence